-The Power light is on but the Image Display is off.
+The Power light is on but the Image Display is off, or the camera seems stuck and won't operate.

-- Reset the camera (see Resetting the camera on page 32). - Press Live View/Playback to reactivate the Image Display.
+- Press Live View/Playback reactivate the Image Display. - Reset the camera (see Resetting the camera on page 32).

 The camera responds sluggishly when trying to review images.